nexoedge/nexoedge/INSTALL.md

    cd build
    ```

-3. Setup the build environment using CMake
+3. Setup the build environment using CMake.

    - For development: